AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

       ...
    end record with …

-We've elided all but the :ada:`LCKR' component representing that register within any given port.
+We've elided all but the :ada:`LCKR' component representing the "lock register" within each port.
 We'd have a record representation clause to ensure the required layout but that's not important here. :ada:`Word` is an unsigned (modular) 32-bit integer type.
 One of the hardware requirements for accessing the lock register is that the entire register has to be read or written whenever any bits within it are accessed.
-The compiler cannot, for example, write one of the bytes within the register in order to set or clear a bit within that part of the register.
+The compiler must not, for example, write one of the bytes within the register in order to set or clear a bit within that part of the register.
 Therefore we mark the register as Atomic.
 If the compiler cannot honor that aspect the compilation will fail, so we would know there is a problem.

 Per the ST Micro Reference Manual, the lock control bit is referred to as :ada:`LCKK` and is bit #16, i.e., the first in the upper half of the :ada:`LCKR` register word.